jeevanhd/Writing-Mongoose-schema---Practice-assignment-1/README.md

 ---

-create schema.js file and creat the schema in that file.
+create schema.js file and create the schema in that file.

 ## **Schema Requirements**